Tips for conducting online interviews and focus groups for qualitative research

 Use video chat when possible

 Most qualitative research deals with difficult topics and questions, and gaining trust and rapport with interviewees is an important part of getting good data.
 It’s much easier to feel a human connection when you can see someone’s face, and it helps both of you read the situation and each other’s feelings.
 If it’s not possible to do this in person at the moment, strongly consider using video conferencing to do an interview.
-While you can do this over the telephone or using an online meeting with just audio, video will create a better connection with your participants, making the experience more personal and less like a tele-marketing call.
-It also allows you to control the flow of the interview better, as so much encouragement (or discouragement if someone is going off on a tangent) is non verbally communicated!
+While you can do this over the telephone or using an online meeting with just audio, video will create a better connection with your participants, making the experience more personal and less like a telemarketing call.
+It also allows you to control the flow of the interview better, as so much encouragement (or discouragement if someone is going off on a tangent) is non-verbally communicated!
 But you do need to consider how this changes the context of the interview.

 Also consider that you are sharing your home as well – the background of your video is part of the context you will be creating for the discussion.
 Is it a professional looking office with lots of textbooks?
 Or a comfy front room?
 This could subtly influence how the participants see you, and what they choose to share.
 Many tools let you change the background of your video (although these tend to be hit and miss), and might also make the experience more impersonal if you seem to have something to hide!